 Square - A casual gambler.
 Someone who typically isn't using sophisticated reasoning to make a wager.

 Stallion - A full male horse.

-Stewards - Three person panel that determines whether or not any rules violations occurred during the race.
+Stewards - Three-person panel that determines whether or not any rule violations occurred during the race.

 Superfecta (SU)** - Wager type.
 You pick which horses you think will come in first, second, third, and fourth place in exact order.